-FYE-111-06 and 111-09 | Crib to College
+From the Crib to College

 Why do teenagers fight with their parents?
 Is TV really bad for kids?
 How do babies learn to talk?
 Why do children lie?
 In this seminar, we will discuss these topics and many more related to how children's social environments (e.g. parents, peers, school, and media) impact their learning and development.
 We will read and discuss current research findings while considering the parenting and public policy implications for these childhood questions.
 This course will enhance your knowledge of child development while encouraging you to reflect on the family, friends, and experiences that shaped the person you are today.

 Get Medieval on It

-Professors: Dr. Holly Wendt & Maureen Bentz
+Professor: Dr. Holly Wendt

-The Middle Ages have long fascinated modern people, so much so that we're constantly revisiting and reinventing them, in books, movies, and video games, and through the lenses of history and fantasy.
+The Middle Ages have long fascinated modern people, so much so that we're constantly revisiting and reinventing them, in books, movies, and videogames, and through the lenses of history and fantasy.
 In this course, we'll delve into medieval history and literature to separate fact from fiction and show how vibrant the "dark ages" actually were.
 We'll also consider both books and films in popular culture to explore the ways in which medieval lore and tropes are used in contemporary contexts.

 Art and the Body

-Professors: Dr. Grant Taylor & Helga McCullough
+Professor: Dr. Grant Taylor

 Our human body defines our species.
 Our complex living system is the seat of consciousness and the machine that replicates and transmits our code for continued life.
 As the physical extension and stored repository of our worldly experiences, our body is crucial to self-identity.
 It is no surprise, then, that the depiction of the body is central to art.
 Our desires, our self-doubts, and our prejudices are all found in the way we represent ourselves.
 Through various modes of critical thinking and writing, we will uncover, complicate, and question the history of human embodiment in the visual arts.

-FYE-111-12 | The Examined Life
+The Examined Life

-Professors: Dr. Noel Hubler & Michelle Scesa
+Professor: Dr. Noel Hubler

 Socrates famously said that the "Unexamined life is not worth living," but what did he mean by an examined life?
 For Socrates examination did not so much involve reflection of one's own views and values, but an active and critical inspection of the positions of others, primarily about the nature of the good life.
 In FYE 111, we will retrace the steps of Socrates through the writings of his most famous student, Plato.
 We will also engage more recent philosophers both in class discussions and interactive writing assignments.